AngelosTsounis/LeafyAPI/README.md

 ### 4. Run the Backend

-Run the backend using the following command:
+Run the backend simply by starting with debugger or by using the following command:

 ```bash
 dotnet run
 ```

-By default, the server will start on `https://localhost:5001`.
+By default, the server will start on ` http://localhost:5182`.

 ---